SebastianTirsen/ms4-vintage-furniture/README.md

 The interior design industry has boomed in the latest years and home-styling is now a household concept.
 The spending on furniture and lighting with high quality and design has increased exponentially.
-Vintage Furniture is the answer to this demand, but offers furniture that are slightly used and at significantly lower prices to the cost conscious connoisseur.
+Vintage Furniture is the answer to this demand, but offers furniture that are slightly used and at significantly lower prices to the cost conscious interior design connoisseur.

-The goal of this Website is to provide people with an interest in buying furniture and lighting made by famous designers and brands.
-The Vintage Furniture Online store offers users a simple and easy to use website that allows them to find a piece of furniture or lgihting to buy at a significantly lower price than if purchased new in some other store.
+The goal of this Website is to provide consumers with the opportunity to make purchases of designer furniture and lightning at lower cost.
+The Vintage Furniture Online store offers second hand, high quality furniture made by famous designers and brands.
+The users are provided with a simple and easy to use website that allows them to find a piece of furniture or lighting to buy at a significantly lower price than if purchased new in some other store.

 #### Site Goals
 * Help the users find used furniture from famous designers and brands to buy at lower prices, all in one place.
 * Inform the users about the furnitures and lightings by providing a easy-to-use website with fast access to the most important details about different furnitures and lightings.
 * Offers users an easy buying experience with fast and secure checkout with card-payment.
+* Provides users with the opportunity to save their information for an easy buying experience next time they shop at the site.
+* Inform the users of what other customers think about the site and their pruchasing experience, by giving the users the possibility to rate the site.

 #### User stories
 * As a user, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering.
 * As a user, I want to easily navigate the site so that I can find content quickly with ease.
+* as a user I want to view the furniture and lighting in different categories to quickly find what I am looking to buy.
+* as a user I want fast and easy access to information on specific furniture and lighting to facilitate my purchase decision.
+* As a user, I want to quickly search the entire store for a furniture or lighting to buy.
 * As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.
-* As a user, I want to be able to register to the website so that I can create and manage my watched shows.
+* As a user, I want to be able to register to the website so that I can have an easy buying experience and save information on my orders.
 * As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered.
+* As a user, I want to get information about other customers opinions about the store and to inform other customers of my opinion of the store.
+* as a store owner I want a way of communicating with clients that have questions about the site and their purchases.
+* as a store owner I want a way to manage products that are to be sold on the site.
+I want to be able to add new products, delete products and edit products that have information saved that for some reason needs to be changed.

 ### **The Scope Plane**

 **Features planned:**
 * Responsive design.
-* Website title and information on the site purpose.
+* Website title, a dominant logo and information on the site purpose.
 * A clear navigation Menu.
-* MongoDB databases to store information about the TV-shows, user login/profile information and information stored from contact form.
+* Sqlite and Postgres databases to store information.
-* CRUD Functionality
+* CRUD Functionality so the store owner can manage the furnitures.
 * Login functionality.
 * Logout functionality.
-* Profile Page
+* Profile Page for the users.
-* All the TV-shows displayed on one page for the logged in users.
+* All the furnitures and Lighting displayed on one page.
-* The current users own posted shows on the profile page.
+* All the details on the individual furnitures and Lighting displayed on separate pages.
+* Display of all the users posted ratings and reviews.
-* Registered user creation and management of their own posted shows.
+* Registered user creation and management of their own ratings.
+* Fast and secure checkout and payment with Stripe.

 ### **The Structure Plane**
 User Story: